 What makes it unique from other senbei?

-Would you like to enjoy Eisendou’s white sesame senbei?
+Would you like to enjoy Eisendo’s white sesame senbei?
 Check out Sakuraco!
 In this month’s box, we have artisanal snacks from all across Ishikawa Prefecture to support the area in its recovery from the Noto earthquake.

 Unfortunately, on January 1st of this year, Ishikawa Prefecture suffered a massive and terrible earthquake.
 The natural disaster, categorized as a magnitude 7.6 earthquake, destroyed countless buildings, homes, and roads throughout many towns within Ishikawa Prefecture.
 The quake occurred northeast of Suzu, a town on the Noto Peninsula.

-One of the towns affected by the quake was Wajima, where Eisendou is located.
+One of the towns affected by the quake was Wajima, where Eisendo is located.
 Destruction was widespread, with Wajima’s famous morning market suffering considerable damage.
 Many months would pass before aid was administered to the towns in Ishikawa Prefecture, and the relief efforts are still underway today.

 A very damaging side effect of the quake was the closure of the Wajima Morning Market and the subsequent exodus of many citizens from the area.
 Young people, in particular, left their town, which made business extremely difficult for many local shops and stores.
-Eisendou is still open today, with all its classic offerings available.
-It has been a very difficult and scary time for Eisendou and everyone affected by the earthquake.
+Eisendo is still open today, with all its classic offerings available.
+It has been a very difficult and scary time for Eisendo and everyone affected by the earthquake.
 Showing support for the local shops is the best way to ensure they can stick around for many more years.

 However, the damage to the area did not stop Sakuraco CEO Ayumi Chikamoto from visiting the market herself.
 As Sakuraco prides itself on providing the highest quality content to its fans and subscribers for everything related to Japanese culture, it was only fitting for her to visit the market and lend her support.
 Sakuraco wouldn’t exist without the local shops, markets, and people who help make Japan a culturally wonderful place.
 By supporting Sakuraco, you are also helping lend support to the local people who need assistance.
 Spread the word and help keep Japan the fantastic place that it is!

-Why is Eisendou important?
+Why is Eisendo important?

 Every cracker you enjoy helps keep the long tradition of snack-making alive and well.
 Have you had white sesame senbei before?
-Did you go to Eisendou for them?
+Did you go to Eisendo for them?
 Please let us know in the comments below!
 We would love to hear how you enjoyed such a classic Japanese snack!